There were two options to renew our soon-to-expire Guatemalan visas.

 This took us through quetzal country.

 If you are anything like me, you probably don’t know what ‘quetzal country’ entails.
-Perhaps it conjures up ideas of travelling though wild jungle.
+Perhaps it conjures up ideas of travelling through the wild jungle.
 Vast green expanses filled with mysterious jabberwock-esque creatures.

 As it happens, quetzals don’t look exactly like this.